algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 - In addition to the remaining time, the website must also show Santa's exact arrival time while taking into account the user's timezone.
 - (optional) The website must exist in multiple languages and allow the user to change the language the website is displayed in.
     - (optional) The website must detect the browsers language and display itself accordingly.
-- (optional) A gacha system could be put in place to touch into a slightly older target audiance then the intended 5-15 years old range.
+- (optional) A gacha[^6] system based Advent calendar could be put in place to touch into a slightly older target audience then the intended 5-15 years old range.
 - (optional) Market research has show interrest in a functionality to display random facts related to christmass, reindeers, etc.

 # Risks and Assumptions